-As noted in Section 1.4, the aim of the Scientific (Type II) Monitoring Studies is to quantify the nature of extent, severity and persistence of environmental impacts from a significant spill event and inform on appropriate remediation activities.
-Upon notification of a Level 2 or Level 3 hydrocarbon release, the Cooper Energy Oil Spill Incident Controller (or delegate) will initiate the Scientific Monitoring Program.
-The strategy for each Scientific (Type II) Monitoring Study is provided in this section together with a reference to their respective implementation plans (IP).
+As noted in Section 1.4, the aim of the scientific (Type II) Monitoring Studies is to quantify the nature, extent, severity, and persistence of environmental impacts from a significant spill event and inform on appropriate remediation activities.
+Upon notification of a Level 2 or Level 3 hydrocarbon release, the Cooper Energy Oil Spill Incident Controller (or delegate) will initiate the OSMP.
+The strategy for each Scientific (Type II) Monitoring Study is provided in this section with a reference to their respective IP.